PierreBeaucoral/UNDERCANOPY/Climate finance estimation/readme.md

 ### Data Preparation
 1. **Download Raw Data:**
    Obtain the original OECD CRS raw text files (annual and multi-year) from the OECD website.
-Place them in the `Data/CRS/` folder.
+Place them in the `Raw Data` folder.
 2. **Run R Preprocessing:**
    - First, execute `Treatment.R` to load and merge the raw CRS files.